Are flood protections putting New Zealanders at greater risk?

 “We’re sitting ducks really and praying, hoping, that it doesn't happen again.”

-The Hawke’s Bay Regional Council and Buller District Council have submitted a joint plan to the Government to build a huge stopbank around most of the town.
+The West Coast Regional Council and Buller District Council have submitted a joint plan to the Government to build a huge stopbank around most of the town.

 Rogers warns it could be catastrophic.